badumbatish/gccrs-workspace/README.md

 ## gccrs cloning
+This section describes different steps prior and after of cloning your fork.

 1.  **Setting up ssh keys**

       Please create a new ssh key in the workspace or copy your ssh key to `.workspace` in order for git to recognize your ownership of your fork.

 2. **Cloning your fork**